pipilurj/BONAS/README.md

 Experiment run of proposed algorithm BONAS in search space of DARTS

 ## Background

-Neural Architecture Search (NAS) has shown great potentials in finding a better neural network design than human design.
-Sample-based NAS is the most fundamental method aiming at exploring the search space and evaluating the most promising architecture.
-However, few works have focused on improving the sampling efficiency for a multi-objective NAS.
-Inspired by the nature of the graph structure of a neural network, we propose BOGCN-NAS, a NAS algorithm using Bayesian Optimization with Graph Convolutional Network (GCN) predictor.
-Specifically, we apply GCN as a surrogate model to adaptively discover and incorporate nodes structure to approximate the performance of the architecture.
+Neural Architecture Search (NAS) has shown great potentials in finding  better neural network designs.
+Sample-based NAS is the most reliable approach which aims at exploring the search space and evaluating the most promising architectures.
+However, it is computationally very costly.
+As a remedy, the one-shot approach has emerged as a popular technique for accelerating NAS using weight-sharing.
+However, due to the weight-sharing of vastly different networks, the one-shot approach is less reliable than the sample-based approach.
+In this work, we propose BONAS (Bayesian Optimized Neural Architecture Search), a sample-based NAS framework which is accelerated using weight-sharing to evaluate multiple related architectures simultaneously.
+Specifically, we apply Graph Convolutional Network predictor as a surrogate model for Bayesian Optimization to select multiple related candidate models in each iteration.
+We then apply weight-sharing to train multiple candidate models simultaneously.
+This approach not only accelerates the traditional sample-based approach significantly, but also keeps its reliability.
+This is because weight-sharing among related architectures are more reliable than those in the one-shot approach.
+Extensive experiments are conducted to verify the effectiveness of our method over many competing algorithms.

 ### Prerequisites